This recipe for Instant Pot Jasmine Rice is a quick and easy, fool-proof method for cooking fluffy, tender white rice every time.

 If you have struggled with your rice turning out gummy, sticky, or undercooked, making rice using an Instant Pot will be a game-changer.

-In fact, Instant Pot Rice turns out as perfectly as it was made in a rice cooker.
+- More Than Just Rice.
+While a rice cooker is a phenomenal gadget for cooking rice, Instant Pot Rice turns out as perfectly as it was made in a rice cooker.
 But unlike a rice cooker, the Instant Pot can do a WHOLE lot more than simply make rice.

 What you Need